By Amon Samwel – Art in Tanzania internship

 - The sky is filled with electric charge.
 In calm skies they are positive + and negative[-]charged

-- Inside a thunderstorm, the electric charge is spread out differently.
+- Within a thunderstorm, the electric charge is distributed differently.

 - A thunderstorm is made up of ice crystals and hailstones.